SCUBA volunteering - Underwater pioneers: Studying & protecting the unique coral reefs of Oman's Musandam peninsula

 Much of the Middle East and certainly countries such as the UAE and Oman run on foreign labour.
 So much so that up to 70% of people living and working in the country are foreigners, including many from Europe, North America and Australasia.
 They go about their daily lives just as you would at home, with crime rates extremely low.
 Terrorism is no more of a threat than at home and primarily targeted at local people.
 You are more likely to be hit by a bus or die from DIY than a terrorist attack.
 There has certainly never been any problem on the expedition or with anyone taking part in the expedition.

 Fjord landscape of limestone cliffs above water with coral reefs below.

 Warm to hot tropical maritime with an average of 10 hours sunshine every day.

-You will live on and dive from a very comfortable & modern live-aboard dhow, with a fully equipped kitchen, air compressor, toilet & showers, an air-conditioned lounge, electricity and other modern amenities.
-Two people will share an air-conditioned two-bed cabin or you can spread out and sleep on the deck.
+You will live on and dive from a comfortable & modern live-aboard dhow, with a fully equipped kitchen, air compressor, toilet & showers, an air-conditioned lounge, electricity and other modern amenities.
+Two people will share an air-conditioned two-bed cabin or you can spread out and sleep on the deck under the stars.

 Up to 12 team members + 1-2 local scientists/divemasters + 1 expedition leader/divemaster.